afzaalpersonal/ActuarialPythonDashboard/README.md

 Any terminal capable of running pip and Git commands is suitable for use.

 Any IDE is suitable for use.
 If you have an IDE with an integrated terminal it will make it a little easier to develop.
 [VS Code](https://code.visualstudio.com/) is open source and comes with a range of packages which integrate nicely with Python for debugging and Git, it also comes with a built-in terminal.

+Note: Prefix "dsv" to avoid conflict with 3rd party libraries.

 ## Launching Project Code